minorua/Qgis2threejs/docs/source/Exporter.rst

 `Properties` from context menu (right click menu).

-Export settings are automatically saved to a ``.qto3settings`` file under the same directory as the project file if you are working with a project file.
+Export settings are automatically saved to a ``.qto3settings`` file under the same directory as the currently open project file if you are working with a project file.
 When you open the exporter later, the export settings of the project will be restored.

 If you don't want to use preview, uncheck `Preview` checkbox in the lower right corner of the window.